gruebite/zzz/README.md

 Simple and boring human readable data format for Zig.

-zzz syntax describes a tree with as little noise as possible.
-It can be thought of as an extension to CSV. zzz is also really easy to implement and does not force any specific rules for string parsing or number parsing.
-The currently implemented conversions use Zig's standard library.
+zzz syntax describes a tree of strings.
+It has little syntactic noise and is really easy to implement.
+The spec does not force any specific rules for escaping or number parsing.
+The current implementation uses Zig's standard library for number conversions.

+zzz's focus is to be used as a simple and lightweight format to describe trees of data.
+This library has two kinds of trees: a static (no allocations) tree which can grow up to a limit; and a dynamic tree.

+## Use-cases

+- Configuration files
+- Game object descriptions
+- Embedded devices

 ## Quick example

+D&D Kobold stat block.

 ```
 # Comments begin with a hash symbol.